Learn how to make fried lamb chops in the cast-iron skillet; it’s delicious and only takes about 10 minutes.

 - Remove the meat from the refrigerator 30 minutes before cooking it and let it come to room temperature.

-- Season the meat with salt and pepper on both sides.
+- Season the meat on both sides.

 - Place the chops in the hot pan on the narrow fat side and cook the fat for 2 minutes until quite a bit of it has been rendered (1).